 - People with disabilities have their right to services in the most integrated setting appropriate to their needs.
-(Olmstead decision) - 34% of COVID-19 deaths come from 0.6% of the U.S. population that lives in nursing facilities and assisted living facilities. - As of December, according to US News & World Report, at least 50% of all COVID-19 deaths in Colorado are from nursing facilities. - Disabled Black, indigenous and people of color, as well as multiplymarginalized people with disabilities, are disproportionately represented in this death toll.
+(Olmstead decision) - 34% of COVID-19 deaths come from 0.6% of the U.S. population that lives in nursing facilities and assisted living facilities.

-Source: https://covidtracking.com/nursing-homes-long-term-carefacilities?fbclid=IwAR3R9JdOwUM7LpHozY2LfzQqB9YdAACZFi4uCZt6mcTRvI-4hNJYX\mxON8
+Source:https://covidtracking.com/nursing-homes-long-term-care- facilities?fbclid=IwAR3R9JdOwUM7LpHozY2LfzQgB9YdAACZFj4uCZt6mcTRvI-4hNJYX_mxON8